mhasanmeet/FRONTEND-HTML-CSS-basic/b. CSS/Execution Order/ReadMe.md

 ### Cascade Order (From Google www.Web.dev/learn/css)

 CSS stands for Cascading Stylesheets.
-The cascade is the algorithm for solving conflicts where multiple CSS rules apply to an HTML element
+The cascade is the algorithm for solving conflicts where multiple CSS rules apply to an HTML element.

 **The cascade algorithm is split into 4 distinct stages**